piratefsh/piratefsh.github.io/_posts/2016-01-27-how-to-think-in-css.md

 ---
 layout: post
-title: How do I CSS?
+title: How to think in CSS?
 categories: [how-to]
 tags: [css, guide]
 published: True